Article at glance

 - 70 percent of dogs and cats will suffer periodontal disease by the age of two

-- Diet is most common cause of dental disease.
-Diet high in carbohydrates, especially sugars and starch encourage excessive bacterial growth in the mouth.
+- Diet is the most common cause of dental disease.
+Diets high in carbohydrates, especially sugars and starch encourage excessive bacterial growth in the mouth.

-- Raw diet, chewing, supplements and brushing teeth should keep dogs mouth healthy.
+- Raw diet, chewing, supplements and brushing teeth should keep dogs mouths healthy.

 - It is important to check your dog’s teeth and gums every week so that any changes can be noticed early.

 Why is it important to keep your dog’s teeth clean?
 According to Dr Brooke Niemiec of the American Veterinary Dental College, dental disease is the number one medical problem among pets today!
 Statistics show that over 70 percent of dogs and cats will suffer periodontal disease by the age of two .

 Studies have linked periodontal disease in both humans and pets to systemic diseases of the kidneys and liver, heart disease, lung disease, diabetes complications, problems during pregnancy, and even cancer.